MohamedTarekMoustaf/Unleashing-the-Power-of-Hyperparameter-Optimization/README.md

-• Obtaining high classification accuracy without the high memory usage and long computation time required by the other iterative hyperparameter tuning techniques like Bayesian, gradient descent, and population-based training
+• Obtaining high classification accuracy without the high memory usage and long computation time required by the other iterative hyperparameter tuning techniques like Bayesian, gradient descent, and population-based training techniques.

-techniques.
 The iterative method is effective when the CNN model has a high- dimensional hyperparameter space.
-This thesis work tunes only at most three
+This thesis work tunes only at most three hyperparameters.

-hyperparameters.

-The rest of the thesis is structured as follows:
-Chapter 2 provides an overview of the most common hyperparameter tuning techniques and some machine and deep learning models.
-The methodology for implementing the proposed hyperparameter tuning techniques is described in detail in Chapter 3.
-Chapter 4 shows and discusses the results in detail.
-Eventually, Chapter 5 demonstrates this thesis’ main conclusions and suggests recommendations that should be followed in the future to present a more efficient contribution.
 ## PointNet: *Deep Learning on Point Sets for 3D Classification and Segmentation*
 Created by <a href="http://charlesrqi.com" target="_blank">Charles R. Qi</a>, <a href="http://ai.stanford.edu/~haosu/" target="_blank">Hao Su</a>, <a href="http://cs.stanford.edu/~kaichun/" target="_blank">Kaichun Mo</a>, <a href="http://geometry.stanford.edu/member/guibas/" target="_blank">Leonidas J. Guibas</a> from Stanford University.